“Air pollution driving respiratory illnesses in Lagos; only 6% of Lagosians are aware of COPD “- Prof. Ozoh

 Speaking on triggers of asthma, Ozoh explained that environmental and lifestyle factors such as air pollution, dust, stress, obesity, allergies, and even pregnancy can contribute to asthma attacks.

-She added that extreme emotional states, whether positive or negative, can release hormones like adrenaline that may constrict the airways and trigger symptoms.
+She added that extreme emotional states, whether positive or negative, can trigger symptoms.

-Ozoh noted that respiratory diseases are particularly prevalent in urban centres like Lagos due to poor air quality, driven by dust and other environmental pollutants.
+Ozoh noted that respiratory diseases are particularly prevalent in urban centres like Lagos due to poor air quality, driven by traffic and other environmental pollutants.